-Forming Part of the Financial Statements for the year ended March 31, 2024
+Overview and Notes to the Financial Statements as at and for the year ended on March 31, 2025

-Note-1 -Overview
+1. Overview

-1. CORPORATE INFORMATION
+1. Corporate Information

 IRIS Clothings Limited is a limited company incorporated under the provision of the Companies Act, 1956 and domiciled in India.
 The registered office of the company is at 103/24/1, Foreshore Road Shibpur Howrah-711102 West-Bengal India.
 The Company is engaged in manufacturing and trading of Readymade Garments and allied products